kyonifer/koma/koma-logging/src/Module.md

-# Module golem
+# Module koma
-# Package golem.util.logging
+# Package koma.util.logging
-Logging helper functions that work correctly when golem-based code is called from Python or MATLAB.
+Logging helper functions that work correctly when koma-based code is called from Python or MATLAB.